change-thegame/Scanner-App/README.md

 <br>
 <br>
 Saved my scanner from the landfill! <br>
-Hopefully it does the same for you.
+Hopefully it does the same for you
 <br>
 <br>